Gabbo240900/758151/README.md

 <li>Ann specificity: 0.9936224489795918+9</li>
 </ol>

-### Conclusions

-In this last section are presented our conclusions.
-As we can see from the graph below, Logistic Regression is the worst algorithm that can be applied in a real dataset.
+In conclusion, as we can see from the graph below, Logistic Regression is the worst algorithm that can be applied in a real dataset.

 ![download](https://github.com/Gabbo240900/758151/assets/127876439/a5bf25e1-92a0-4f71-81d9-2de55155185a)